log2timeline/l2tdocs/process/l2tbinaries.md

 ./utils/update-sha256sums.sh
 ```

-Note: that this script will switch to the testing branch.
+Note: that this script will switch to the testing branch and reorder the commits in the following order (from newest to oldest):

-Rebase and squash individual platform specific commits, using `git rebase -i`, so that the commit
-history looks similar to:
 ```
 Updated 64-bit Windows builds of dependencies.
 Updated 32-bit Windows builds of dependencies.